 Let’s be honest with one another — Dota 2 solo queue can be an absolute nightmare.
 It does not matter if you solo queue in ranked or causal play, solo queue is just the worst.
 How is a player suppose to enjoy a game when your teammates feed, your strategies go unnoticed and you are playing against a pro tinker player?
 Seeing as we are about to get an update, it is about time to go over how to be a good solo queue teammate.

 Hit It But Don’t Quit It

-There’s a certain degree of courage that we have to possess to hit that play button when you’re queuing alone.
-I’ll admit sometimes I’ll get up the courage to dive into a game only to find that all my teammates are fighting for mid.
+There’s a certain degree of courage that we have to possess to hit that play button when you are queuing alone.
+I’ll admit sometimes I will get up the courage to dive into a game only to find that all my teammates are fighting for mid.
 Awesome.
-I’ve only abandoned five games in over 5 years of Dota 2, but even my patience is tested when Io, Tinker, Sniper, and Shadow Shaman all fight for mid.
+I’ve only abandoned five games in over five years of Dota 2, but even my patience is tested when Io, Tinker, Sniper and Shadow Shaman all fight for mid.
 It might be tempting to want to abandon the game, and there will be times that you should, but try not to be the person who abandons a ranked game.
 It makes the game absolutely miserable for everyone else, even if they are all fighting for mid.

 The morale of the story is that you need to be committed when you hit that play button.

 Your Strategies Might Not Work